Severe Thunderstorm Warning issued for Hockley by NWS - News Break

 Severe Thunderstorm Warning issued for Hockley by NWS

-Effective: 2021-05-26 22:09:00 CDT Expires: 2021-05-26 22:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-05-26 22:02:00 CDT Expires: 2021-05-26 22:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Prepare immediately for large hail and damaging winds.
 People outside should move to a shelter, inside a strong building and away from windows.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Hockley A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1045 PM CDT FOR CENTRAL HOCKLEY COUNTY At 1009 PM CDT, a severe thunderstorm was located over Levelland, moving northeast at 35 mph.
-This is a very dangerous storm.
-HAZARD...80 mph wind gusts and quarter size hail.
+Target Area: Hockley A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1045 PM CDT FOR HOCKLEY COUNTY At 1002 PM CDT, a severe thunderstorm was located 4 miles west of Levelland, moving northeast at 35 mph.
+HAZARD...70 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...Flying debris will be dangerous to those caught without shelter.
-Mobile homes will be heavily damaged.
-Expect considerable damage to roofs, windows, and vehicles.
-Extensive tree damage and power outages are likely.
-Locations impacted include Levelland, Anton, Whitharral, Smyer and Opdyke West.
-HAIL...1.00IN WIND...80MPHalerts.weather.gov
+IMPACT...Hail damage to vehicles is expected.
+Expect considerable tree damage.
+Wind damage is also likely to mobile homes, roofs, and outbuildings.
+Locations impacted include Levelland, Sundown, Anton, Whitharral, Smyer and Opdyke West.
+HAIL...1.00IN WIND...70MPHalerts.weather.gov